 FL does not have any oil production or refineries, hence the state has no interstate oil pipelines.
 Petroleum is imported into the state via marine terminals at its major ports.
 One intrastate pipeline transports refined oil products from Tampa to Orlando.

 We value FL's energy infrastructure highly given its strong end demand, low risk counterparties and business-friendly culture.
 We believe these assets have expansion opportunities over the next decade.
-The portfolio has positions in Kinder Morgan and Williams Companies who are both owners of FL's energy infrastructure.

 Communications infrastructure - data, data, data